hfoffani/MP-controller/README.md

 A C++ implementation of a Model Predictive Controller.

-The MP controllers are very popular in different industries because they allow to handle multivariable problems, are aware of actuator limitations, allows operation close to constraints and the specification of objectives is flexible.
+The MP controllers are very popular in different industries because they allow handling multivariable problems, are aware of actuator limitations, allows operation close to constraints and the specification of objectives is flexible.

-This project implements a MPC to drive a car autonomously in the Udacity simulator.
+This project implements an MPC to drive a car autonomously in the Udacity simulator.